theKashey/react-focus-lock/README.md

 ```

 ### Two Focus-Locks
-React-Focus-Lock is expected to be a singlentone.
+React-Focus-Lock is expected to be a singleton.
 __Use webpack or yarn resolution for force only one version of react-focus-lock used.

 > webpack.conf